 - Examines various theranostic applications for the diagnosis and treatment of Alzheimer’s disease

-- Features a comprehensive overview of nanoparticle therapeutics in the area and the use of antioxidants
+- Features a comprehensive overview of nanoparticle therapeutics in the area and use of antioxidants

 Neuroscientists, biomedical researchers and graduate students, medical students.
-Materials science and biomaterials/biomedical engineering researchers/students, nutrition professionals
+Materials and biomaterials scientists/biomedical engineering researchers/students, nutrition professionals

 Chapter 1: Introduction: Alzheimer’s Disease Pathology and Therapeutics